mikeferguson/chessbox/README.md

 ### chess_perception
 The only robot-related aspect is that the head should be pointed at the board, and that the *base_link* is currently hard-coded as the frame to which we should cache the board transform in.
 This could easily be made into a parameter.

-The other major issue is that the perception code currently requires all 49 "inner points" on the chess board to be visible -- this isn't possible if the camera is at too low of an angle and obstructed by pieces.
-This really should be updated to be more robust.
+The other major issue is that the perception code currently is not entirely robust to pieces being improperly placed on the board.

 ### chess_player/src/head_utilities.py
 This is currently hard coded with angles for Maxwell.
 Ideally this would eventually turn into a point_head